teberhardt/cards-over-lan/README.md

 ### Can I host this on a public webserver?

-I really don't recommend it.
-It's only designed to host one game at a time.
-It also doesn't support HTTPS at the moment, so frankly that would be a pretty unwise thing to do.
+Yes!
+I recommend hosting behind a reverse proxy such as Nginx or Apache.
+Although the game server doesn't directly support HTTPS, you can forward HTTPS traffic to it using a load balancer or similar.

-### Your webdev skills suck!
-I could do so much better!
+### You suck at webdev!
+I could do this much better!

 Isn't that the great thing about open source software?

-### You should use React/Angular/Bootstrap/etc.
+### You should use React/Angular/Bootstrap/Vue/etc.

 No.

 ### There's a feature I want you to add.

-Please submit an issue detailing what you're looking for, and we can discuss.
+Please submit an issue detailing what you're looking for.

 ### Why don't you include the CAH cards?

 CAH is licensed under a CC BY-NC-SA 2.0 license.
-If I distributed my software with their IP included, I would have to place all of my code under that same license.
-Since Creative Commons is not designed for software, it's much easier for everyone if I decouple the CAH content from the game.
+This means that I cannot distribute my software with their IP included without placing all of my code under that same license.
+Since Creative Commons is not designed for software, it simplifies things greatly to decouple the CAH cards from the game.

-If you want the CAH cards in the game, see [this repo](https://github.com/cardsoverlan/cah-packs).
+If you want the CAH cards, you can get the packs [here](https://github.com/cardsoverlan/cah-packs).

 ### Can I filter out cards that mortally offend me?

-Use the `exclude_content` property in settings.json.
+You can use the `exclude_content` property in your settings for this.

 Example: if you hate all violence and sexual content, you can do this to exclude any cards mentioning such things: